Italy Culinary Trips and a Love of Risotto: Recipes and More

 The original risotto though is from Milan, where a confluence of factors led to the dish’s rise.
 Those factors included the slow-food movement (yes, back in the 16th century!), that Milan was under Spanish rule, and the growing availability of rice.
 It’s also thought to be a variation of another rice dish, riso sabbath col zafran, popular with Venetian Jews.
 Today the risotto alla Milanese, made as it is with saffron, is one of the most famous and popular risottos of all.

 But, even with the rice growing in the north of Italy, risotto is popular throughout the country as different regional wines and ingredients impact the versatile dish.
-Down in Tuscany, home to our bestselling Classic Tuscan Table cooking vacation, Chef Claudio puts his own touch on Risotto al Chianti Classico, just to name one example.
+Down in Tuscany, home to our Classic Tuscan Table cooking vacation, you can put your own touch on Risotto al Chianti Classico, just to name one example.

 And the influence of risotto has definitely spread.
-In Portugal, risottos can often be found on the menu and include seafood, or chicken and asparagus, as this recipe does from our Seaside Cooking in Portugal culinary vacation.
+In Portugal, risottos can often be found on the menu and include seafood, or chicken and asparagus, as this recipe.

 Over in France too, they have their own version of risotto, although it can be made a bit differently.
-One example of this is the truffle risotto recipe from Chef Sidney of Le Calabash cooking school.
+One example of this is the truffle risotto recipe.

-Discover more history of your favorite foods, and more recipes, with one of our vacations.
+Discover more history of your favorite foods, and more recipes, with one of our cooking vacations!